Frequently Asked Questions (FAQs)

 After successful completion of at least one quarter:

-• Use the Degree Planner to create a personalized quarter by quarter plan.
+- Use the Academic Planning Worksheet to create a personalized quarter by quarter plan.

 Please note: transfer students are able to schedule a long term planning session during their first quarter in order to ensure timely degree completion within two years.